Skip to content

 ASP._Page_site_elements_razor_entry_records_course_record_cshtml

-The MSc Business Psychology is open to students with a non-BPS accredited psychology degree or non-psychology related degree.
-This offers opportunities for Business Psychologists, personnel managers, human resource managers and managers to engage with the major theories and models of business and occupational psychology taught by experts which can be implemented within their workplace.
+Our MSc Business Psychology is open to students with a non-BPS accredited psychology degree or non-psychology related degree.
+You'll be taught by psychology experts, engaging with the major theories and models to see how they can be implemented in your workplace.

 Overview